exasol/pyexasol/doc/user_guide/exploring_features/examples.rst

         python examples/a00_prepare.py

 That's all.
-Now, you may run examples in any order like common python scripts.
-E.g.:
+Now, you may run examples in any order like common Python scripts, e.g.:

     .. code-block:: bash

         python examples/a01_basic.py

-To run all of the examples, you can use this nox task
+To run all of the examples, you can use this nox session:

     .. code-block:: bash